Attendance

 100 0 days off

-School Attendance Target 2020/2021
+School Attendance Target 2023/2024

 Our target for attendance this year is 96%.
 Evidence shows that good attendance is a key factor in enabling children to reach their potential.
-We are committed to working with parents to improve our attendance and achieve our target
+We are committed to working with parents to improve our attendance and achieve our target.

-Last year our overall attendance was 92%
+Last year our overall attendance was 91.79%

 Absence During Term Time

 As a school we are working extremely hard to improve the educational experience for children in our school and to maximise their progress and learning.
-We ask that you continue to support us by ensuring that your children are in school during term time.
+We ask that you continue to support us by ensuring that your children are in school every day during term time.

 Requests for Absence from School in Exceptional Circumstances and Penalty Notices

 You are required under the Education Act (1996) to ensure your child attends school regularly.
-If your child accrues 10 consecutive sessions of unauthorised absence you may be liable for a penalty notice (one days absence equals two sessions and a five day absence is equal to 10 sessions).
+If your child accrues 10 consecutive sessions of unauthorised absence you may be liable for a penalty notice (one day absence equals two sessions and a five day absence is equal to 10 sessions).

 An unauthorised absence is any absence that the Head teacher has not given permission for or where an explanation has not been provided by the parents.